1. 705. 304. 6246

-This bacterium is the third leading cause of hospital-acquired urinary tract infections, accounting for approximately 12 percent of all infections of this type.
+This bacterium is the third leading cause of hospital-acquired urinary tract infections (UTIs), accounting for approximately 12 percent of all infections of this type.
 They are usually related to urinary tract catheterization, instrumentation or surgery.

 As a highly relevant opportunistic pathogen, P. aeruginosa has low antibiotic susceptibility.
 It is naturally resistant to a large range of antibiotics and may demonstrate additional resistance after unsuccessful treatment.

 Therefore, choosing an antibiotic should be guided according to antibiotic susceptibility test (AST), rather than empirically.
-By exposing P. aeruginosa to a variety of antibiotics, it helps to decide which one should be prescribed for this particular infection.
+Exposing P. aeruginosa to a variety of antibiotics helps to decide which one should be prescribed for a particular infection.